On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

-Taken together, Theorem \ref{thm:3} and Proposition \ref{prop:1} suggest proposing from the mixture of $\pi(\btheta)$ and a $t$ distribution with the scale matrix and center approximating those of $\pi_{ABC}(\btheta)$.
-We suggest using an iterative procedure \cite[similar in spirit to that of][]{beaumont2009adaptive}, see Algorithm 2.
+Taken together, Theorem \ref{thm:3} and Proposition \ref{prop:1} suggest proposing from the mixture of $\pi(\btheta)$ and a $t$ distribution with the scale matrix and center approximating those of $\pi_{\rm ABC}(\btheta)$.
+We suggest the following iterative procedure, similar in spirit to that of \cite{beaumont2009adaptive}.

+\begin{algo} {Iterative importance sampling approximate Bayesian computation} Input a mixture weight $\beta$, a sequence of acceptance rates $\{p_{k}\}$, and a location-scale family.
+Set $q_1(\btheta)=\pi(\btheta)$.